Quantum Algorithm for Online Convex Optimization: Introduction

 Our main results are as follows.

-\begin{myresult}[Theorem \ref{TQ}] In online convex optimization problems with quantum zeroth-order oracles, there exists a quantum algorithm that can achieve the regret bound $O(DG\sqrt{T})$, by querying the oracle $O(1)$ times in each round. \end{myresult}
+\begin{itemize} \item[i] In online convex optimization problems with quantum zeroth-order oracles, there exists a quantum randomized algorithm that can achieve the regret bound $O(DG\sqrt{T})$, by querying the oracle $O(1)$ times in each round.
+(Theorem \ref{TQ})

-\begin{myresult}[Theorem \ref{TAQ}] In online convex optimization problems with quantum zeroth-order oracles and $\alpha$-strongly convex loss functions, there exists a quantum algorithm that can achieve the regret bound $O(G^2\log{T})$, by querying the oracle $O(1)$ times in each round. \end{myresult}
+\item[ii] In online convex optimization problems with quantum zeroth-order oracles and $\alpha$-strongly convex loss functions, there exists a quantum randomized algorithm that can achieve the regret bound $O(G^2\log{T})$, by querying the oracle $O(1)$ times in each round.
+(Theorem \ref{TAQ}) \end{itemize}

 For completeness, we also give a simple classical algorithm which guarantees $O(DG\sqrt{T})$ regret by consuming $O(n)$ queries in each round (see Theorem \ref{TC}).